vjkamer/SimpleForm/README.md

 ## Description

-Project itself is a Single Page Application built using [React](https://reactjs.org/) and [Typescript](https://www.typescriptlang.org/), which main purpose is to **render UI form** based on user input in valid **JSON** format.
-This app consist of 2 forms tabs, the inital form is accepts the user JSON input, I am calling it as a _Configuration Form_ because this JSON is a set of rules and based on that the UI of second form (I'm calling it _Result Form_) is rendering.
+Project itself is a Single Page Application built using [React](https://reactjs.org/) and [Typescript](https://www.typescriptlang.org/), the main purpose of it is to **render UI form** based on user input in valid **JSON** format.
+This app consist of 2 forms tabs, the inital form accepts the user valid JSON input (basic validation persist), I am calling it as a _Configuration Form_ because this JSON is a set of rules which is Title, [Inputs](#inputs-table) and Buttons.
+After submition of valid JSON in Configuration Form tabs will changed and user will see the second form which I'm calling _Result Form_.
+So in simple words the Second Form is UI representation of First Form Input JSON.

 ## Installation